If you have made till the call letter for the interview, half the work is done.

 There are a number of ways in which you could assess your success in the field.
 You set big challenges for yourself and met them.

-Your achievement counts as your big success.
+The achievements you gained counts as your big success.
 Your boss told you that you had done a great performance.
-Your achievement cards, rewards & awards will speak about your success.
+All those achievement cards, rewards & awards will speak about your success.

 Your dream is to work for the company and you can cross any hurdle to achieve success in this company too.